getteamy/teamy/README.md

 ```
 cd server
 docker compose up -d # Start Postgres and the prisma client
+yarn                 # Install dependencies
-yarn start
+yarn start           # Spin-up the GraphQL server

 cd client
+yarn                 # Install dependencies
-yarn start
+yarn start           # Start the webapp
 ```

 ## Contribution

 Open PRs to the master branch.
-They will be reviewed shortly after Linters are very strict so it is easy to follow our style conventions
+They will be reviewed shortly after.
+Linters are very strict so it is easy to follow our style conventions